utk1725/fresh-water/blocks/lld.md

    - If we want to share common code, use abstract classes.
 Inside the abstract class, a few methods can be implemented and shared with child classes in common
    - Interface is a contract

+###### Data Hiding (Encapsulation & Abstraction)
+* Hide the details.
+Expose only interface.
+Restrict unauthorized access.
+* Data Hiding can be divided into two components
+     * Encapsulation
+          * Binding data and methods to manipulate the data together in a single unit-class
+     * Abstraction

 #### Links
 * github interviewready/low-level design